Can GenAI Move from Individual Use to Collaborative Work? Experiences, Challenges, and Opportunities of Coordinating GenAI into Collaborative Newswork: Findings: Opportunities Toward Future Coordination of GenAI into Collaborative Newswork (RQ3)

 \subsection{Fostering a Cultural Shift in Newsrooms: Embracing Responsible GenAI Use as Legitimate Newswork}

-Several participants called for a broader cultural transformation within their organizations: the normalization and legitimization of responsible GenAI use in routine journalistic practices.
+Several participants called for a broader cultural transformation within their organizations: the normalization and legitimization of responsible GenAI use in journalistic practices.
 Although GenAI tools are already widely adopted by front-line journalists and editors individually, participants noted that their use remains largely hidden, ad hoc, or even stigmatized.
 Journalists worry that acknowledging reliance on GenAI might be interpreted as laziness, a lack of editorial rigor, or diminished professional credibility, especially in legacy newsrooms where traditional reporting values continue to dominate.

-To address this hesitation, participants emphasized the importance of building a newsroom culture in which responsible GenAI use is not only accepted but also recognized as a legitimate form of editorial labor.
-P20 remarked, \textit{“We shouldn’t pretend everyone is doing everything by hand.
+To address this hesitation, participants emphasized the importance of building a newsroom culture in which responsible GenAI use is not only accepted but also recognized as a legitimate form of editorial labor. \( P20_{\text{male, journalist}} \) remarked, \textit{“We couldn’t pretend everyone is doing everything by hand.
 That’s not honest, and it discourages people from trying.
 The reality is, many journalists are already using GenAI.
-We can’t pretend no one is.”} P20 further explained that if GenAI use is becoming inevitable, then the next step must be to promote responsible use, not prohibit it, particularly given the practical impossibility of policing private GenAI use on personal devices.
+We can’t pretend no one is.”} \( P20_{\text{male, journalist}} \) further explained that if GenAI use is becoming inevitable, then the next step could be to promote responsible use, not prohibit it, particularly given the practical impossibility of policing private GenAI use on personal devices.

-To support this shift, participants urged newsroom leadership to provide clear internal messaging: the use of AI tools, when transparent, accountable, and thoughtfully integrated, should not be seen as undermining journalistic professionalism.
+To support this shift, participants urged newsroom leadership to provide clear internal messaging: the use of AI tools, when transparent, accountable, and thoughtfully coordinated, could not be seen as undermining journalistic professionalism.
 In contrast, such use may reflect a strategic and informed approach to emerging technologies in pursuit of journalistic goals.

 Participants also suggested that this cultural shift requires redefining what it means to be a responsible journalist in the GenAI era.
-Instead of viewing journalistic integrity as the absence of AI involvement, integrity should be evaluated based on the transparency and oversight exercised in using these tools.
-P3 emphasized, \textit{“Responsible GenAI use should be part of our professional standards, not something we hide from our peers or our audience.”}
+Instead of viewing journalistic integrity as the absence of AI involvement, integrity could be evaluated based on the transparency and oversight exercised in using these tools. \( P3_{\text{male, editor/manager}} \) emphasized, \textit{“Responsible GenAI use could be part of our professional standards, not something we hide from our peers or our audience.”}